 Each term parents of pupils with SEND will be invited to book an appointment on parent's evening with the SENCO to discuss their child's progress.
 If an outside specialist has been working with a child there may be additional meetings that parents will be invited to.
 Parents can speak to their child's class teacher or to Miss Mosley if they have a concern.
-Miss Mosley works Tuesday to Thursday, however an appointment can be made with the school office if parents have any concerns.
+Miss Mosley works Tuesday to Thursday and an appointment can be made with the school office if parents have any concerns.
+Due to COVID-19 no face-to-face appointments will be available at this time.
+Telephone appointments can be booked by calling 01384 818435.